BOJ fine-tunes massive stimulus in long drive to boost prices

 “It’s a very minor change.
 The difference between 0.25% and 0.2% is quite small,” said Masaaki Kanno, chief economist at Sony Financial Holdings in Tokyo.
 “There’s a long way to go before we even get close to 2% inflation,” he added.

-The BOJ said it will also offer incentives for financial institutions that tap its loan programmes, as part of efforts to mitigate the side-effects of any additional interest rate cuts.
+In an effort to dispel market views it has run out of ammunition to ramp up stimulus, the central bank also took steps to ease the strain on financial institutions from negative rates.

-Specifically, the BOJ will pay interest to financial institutions that borrow from its various lending schemes.
+Specifically, the BOJ decided to pay interest to financial institutions that borrow from its various lending schemes in hope the incentives would prod them to boost lending.

-The step was aimed at dispelling market views the BOJ had run out of ammunition to ramp up monetary support, Kuroda said.

-“Some people say the BOJ cannot deepen negative rates because of the side-effects,” he said.
+“Some people say the BOJ cannot deepen negative rates because of the side-effects,” Kuroda said.
 “That’s not true.
 I don’t think it’s impossible to deepen negative rates.”

 Many analysts, however, remained unconvinced the measures announced on Friday would help the BOJ achieve its price goal.